amitkr24/agency/README.md

 # Covid-19 Hospital API

-An API created using NodeJS for the doctors of a hospital to cater to the need of the healthcare system during Covid-19.
+An API created using NodeJS for the agency in which different client can be relate to different agency.